Saint Augustine Fire of 1914: Origins and firefighting

 The fire began in the kitchen boiler room of Florida House on Treasury Street before daybreak.
-It was first reported by a patrolman named S A McCormick who saw flames from a second floor window while walking his late night beat shortly after 1:00am.
+It was first reported by patrolman S A McCormick who saw flames from a second floor window while walking his late night beat shortly after 1:00am.
 The Florida House was engulfed before help arrived.
-Fire fighters first worked to rescue guests at the Florida, many of whom were carried down ladders.
+Fire fighters first worked to rescue guests there, many of whom were carried down ladders.
 The local fire department could do no more than contain the fire and summoned help from Jacksonville's fire department, who arrived via the Florida East Coast Railway.

 Hotel guests fled neighboring structures in their night clothes into a blaze of light, visible from the outskirts of the city.
 Clothing, furniture, and belongings rescued from the fire were heaped on the green in front of Fort Marion and on the Plaza, which the owners tried to sort out for days.
 Due to crowds of refugees and spectators, Mayor A W Corbett called out the militia to prevent looting.
 Saint George Street was littered with fallen electric wires and the electric light plant was shut down.

 Newspapers reported only one fatality caused by the fire.
 Alice Smith of Amherst, Nova Scotia, leapt from the third floor of the Florida House and was taken to a hospital with a broken back.
 She did not recover.
 A man named Libby, another guest of the hotel, leaped from the second floor, and broke his leg.
 A number of others were less seriously hurt.

 The Bemidji Daily Pioneer estimated property damage at $500,000 to $750,000.
 The Keowee Courier estimated damage at $400,000.